|

 inventing a

-new game, because you are simply refusing to play, and that is worse
+new game.
+You are simply refusing to play, and that is worse

 than